Amazing Grace

 Whisked Away

-If there was one word to define the exact opposite of a hoarder, it would describe my mother.
-A minimalist who disliked clutter of any sort, our home was beautiful, warm, open and airy but devoid of any type of knickknack, or paraphernalia she deemed unattractive or cumbersome.
-A snapshot of our living room: simple sheer white linen curtains, a cherry wood, baby grand piano adorned with one family photo and a small Belleek Scotty dog atop its finely polished finish.
-Two or three tasteful paintings hung amid otherwise bare white walls and a crystal Waterford bowl which sat center on the coffee table.
+If there was a word that existed to define the opposite of a hoarder, it would very likely describe my mother.
+A minimalist who disliked clutter of any sort, our home was beautiful.
+Warm, open and airy but devoid of any type of knickknack, or paraphernalia she deemed unattractive or cumbersome.
+A snapshot of our living room: simple sheer white linen curtains, a baby grand piano adorned with one family photo and a small Belleek Scotty dog atop its finely polished finish.
+Two or three tasteful paintings hung amid otherwise bare white walls and a crystal Waterford bowl sat center on the coffee table.

 I think it was my father who bore the brunt most deeply.
 He would sit in his recliner on Sunday mornings, peacefully reading the papers.
 Leaving for a short time to drive me to a friend’s house, he returned to find the papers he had left at the foot of his chair, not fifteen minutes before, gone.
 He would later find them stacked neatly in the garage, whisked away before he even had the chance to get through the sports page.